Marta on the spot as Brazil through with 1-0 win against Italy

 Cristiana Girelli fired home after controlling superbly in the area, but the effort was disallowed for offside in the 29th minute.

-Italy went close again in the 40th minute when Barbara Bonansea’s volley at the end of a sharp counter attack forced Brazil keeper Barbara to make a spectacular save.
+Italy went close again in the 40th minute when Barbara Bonansea’s volley at the end of a quick counter-attack forced Brazil keeper Barbara to make a spectacular save.

 Brazil were eventually rewarded when they were awarded a penalty after Debinha was brought down by Elena Linari and Marta coolly converted the spot kick, wrongfooting Giuliani.